-19.30 - 21.00 - General hatha yoga, term finished July 20th.
-Autumn term begins August 31st.
-Likely to continue online for the foreseeable future.
+19.30 - 21.00 - General hatha yoga, online.
+Summer term ended July 18 2022.
+Likely to continue online from 30 August, for the foreseeable future.
 Contact Bijam for further information.

 Payment per class or reduced rate for block bookings via BACS - details available from Bijam on request.